 - How might existing philanthropic practices perpetuate harm in the community?
 Do current practices place undue burdens on organizations or box out leaders (especially leaders of color) from networks and resources?

-- How is our staff and leadership reflective of the communities our foundation represents (whether through demographics, lived experience or deep familiarity and expertise of community issues)?
+- Does our staff and leadership reflect the communities our foundation represents.
+That could be through demographics, lived experience or deep familiarity and expertise with community issue.

-- Which communities and populations are missing from the data that’s available to you?
-Whose stories are being told and from what perspective?
+- Which communities and populations are missing from the data available to you?
+Whose stories get told and from what perspective?

-- How do our application and reporting processes impose a greater administrative burden on smaller and under-resourced organizations?
-The recent SSIR article “Transformative Capacity Building” takes a deeper dive into other ways to take a race-explicit approach with insights from the Rainer Valley Corps.
+- How do our application and reporting processes impose a bigger burden on smaller and under-resourced organizations?
+This SSIR article takes a deeper dive into other ways to take a race-explicit approach.

-Tina Ramirez Moon is a program officer with the Healthy Communities Foundation.
+Tina Ramirez Moon is Senior Program Manager of Healing and Resilience with the Healthy Communities Foundation.
 Tina has extensive experience in community engagement, federal grant oversight, program implementation and workshop facilitation, informed by more than fifteen years in the nonprofit sector and cultural organizing work.
-Grounded in kapwa practice and values rooted in interconnection and interdependence, she seeks to understand how we collectively center relationships, well-being and resilience in organizational and community spaces.